Crocodylia: Sense organs

 The eyes, ears and nostrils of crocodilians are at the top of the head; this placement allows them to stalk their prey with most of their bodies underwater.
 When in bright light, the pupils of a crocodilian contract into narrow slits, whereas in darkness they become large circles, as is typical for animals that hunt at night.
 Crocodilians' eyes have a tapetum lucidum that enhances vision in low light.
 When the animal completely submerges, the nictitating membranes cover its eyes.
 Glands on the nictitating membrane secrete a salty lubricant that keeps the eye clean.
 When a crocodilian leaves the water and dries off, this substance is visible as "tears".
 While eyesight in air is fairly good, it is significantly weakened underwater.
-Crocodilians appear to have undergone a "nocturnal bottleneck" early in their history, during which their eyes lost traits like sclerotic rings, an annular pad of the lens and coloured cone oil droplets, giving them dichromatic vision (red-green colourblindness).
+Crocodilians appear to have undergone a "nocturnal bottleneck" early in their history, during which their eyes lost traits like scleral rings, an annular pad of the lens and coloured cone oil droplets, giving them dichromatic vision (red-green colourblindness).
 Since then, some crocodilians appear to have re-evolved full-colour vision.

 The ears are adapted for hearing both in air and underwater, and the eardrums are protected by flaps that can be opened or closed by muscles.
 Crocodilians have a wide hearing range, with sensitivity comparable to most birds and many mammals.
 Hearing in crocodilians does not degrade as the animal ages because they can regrow and replace hair cells.
 The well-developed trigeminal nerve allows them to detect vibrations in water, such as those made by potential prey.
 Crocodilians have a single olfactory chamber and the vomeronasal organ disappears when they reach adulthood.
 Behavioural and olfactometer experiments indicate crocodiles detect both air-borne and water-soluble chemicals, and use their olfactory system for hunting.
 When above water, crocodiles enhance their ability to detect volatile odorants by gular pumping, a rhythmic movement of the floor of the pharynx.
 Crocodiles appear to have lost their pineal organ but still show signs of melatonin rhythms.